 - Why it works: A centered ball position puts the ball at the perfect spot in your swing arc.
 As you shift your weight forward slightly in the downswing, this position guarantees that the lowest point of your swing will naturally occur just after the ball.

 - Common Mistake: Playing the ball too far forward in the stance (closer to your front foot) with an iron.
-This forces your body's low point to have to "catch up" to the ball, often causing hitters to hit behind it.
+This forces your body's low point to have to "catch up" to the ball, often causing you to hit behind it.

 Step 2: Control Your Weight Distribution